 To respond to a changing society with different needs the Board of Management rather than just giving support believed it was necessary for the organisation to become more active in providing services such as provision of advice regarding the wider social determinants of health, youth service provision, training and educational services programmes to all in our community.

-WTID provides a space to the following to operate their service from: Citizens Information, Seetec Employment and Skills Ireland, Alcoholics Anonymous, Al-Anon, Irish Country Women’s Association, Narcotics Anonymous, youth groups, Galway County Council, Tusla Child and Family Agency, GAA, resident’s associations and music teachers of various instruments.
+WTID provides a space to the following to operate their service from: Citizens Information, Seetec Employment and Skills Ireland, Alcoholics Anonymous, Simon Community, Cairde Mná (The women’s Shed), Narcotics Anonymous, Gamblers Anonymous, youth groups, Galway County Council, Tusla Child and Family Agency, GAA, resident’s associations and music teachers of various instruments.

 Tuam acts as an important residential centre in North Galway.
 The town retains a distinct cultural identity, associated with its significant ecclesiastical heritage and its high population percentage comprising of members of the Travelling community.
 The All Ireland Traveller Health Study 2010 found there to be 255 Traveller families residing in Tuam town urban and rural.